ChicoChen/OSCs25-Labs/lab5.md

     In previous design, exception block enqueued insterrupt to preserve usable task in memory pool.
 But after context-switch, the timer-interrupt remains in the head of `ExceptQueue`, blocking other interrupt from executing.

     My solution is separate different thread's exception tasks, encapsulate as `ExceptWorkLoad` which track thread's interrupt mask and enqueued but un-handled exceptions.

+6. signal handling:

+    After context switch, before returning from timer interrupt handler, the signals are check and handled.

+    If user process had registered a handler function, The trapframe of current timer interrupt is modified to branch to execute it.
+A separated stack is also allocated.

+    Upon completing user assigned handler, it will branch back to `exit_signal_handler()` via `lr`, where program resume its original execution path using `sigreturn_s()` system call.